kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 A pipeline is any arbitrary sequence of steps as defined [in the continuous delivery book](https://martinfowler.com/books/continuousDelivery.html).
 Several products advertise pipelines and they just mean that you can add a deployment step after your compilation phase.
 This is certainly a start, but complex pipelines cannot be created with such as simple model.
+Pipelines should also be able to fan out (parallel steps) and the merge back in.

 Distelli and BuddyWorks have the most comprehensive pipeline support.
 Wercker also offers pipelines in a much more complex manner.
+SolanoLabs has proper [Pipeline support as a beta feature](http://docs.solanolabs.com/Beta/build-pipelines/).

 ##### Local builds

 It is very convenient to be able to run a build locally in exactly the same manner as the build server.
 At the time or writing only Codeship Pro and Wercker support this feature (i.e. building without committing anything).

-Codefresh is built around Docker, so running a build locally is the same as using Docker itself and this is why I mark it with `Yes` in the respective column.

 Distelli takes a completely different approach allowing you to use local build servers (but they are still managed by their web interface).

 ##### SSH into build slaves.